 Deputy Head - Registered Veterinary Nurse

 I started my nurse training at Paragon in 2010, I then gained my Veterinary Nursing Qualification in September 2012.
-I am mainly based at the Newbiggin surgery but work at Dalston on a Thursday and Friday.
+I work between both the Dalston and Newbiggin surgery.

 I have a particular interest in intensive care nursing and enjoying working alongside the vets with medical cases.
-I also enjoy doing nurse clinics at both the Newbiggin and Dalston surgeries, in particularly Mobility and Weight clinics.
+I also enjoy doing nurse clinics, in particularly Mobility and Weight clinics.
 I love seeing clients and their pets back on a regular basis and helping them out.

 Registered Veterinary Nurse & Rehabilitation Therapist